Preview 2017: Florida Needs To Be Better Than Just Winning The SEC East

 It’s supposed to not just get to the SEC Championship, but win it, and then get to the College Football Playoff.

 But again, how do you whine?
 The Gators went to Baton Rouge in a must-win game, and held on with the goal line stand of the 2016 college football season to beat LSU.

 Seven of the eight other wins were all double-digit blowouts – including victories over Georgia and in the Outback Bowl against Iowa – and as crazy as this might sound, from a theoretical standpoint, you could’ve made a case that the Gators would’ve deserved to get into each of the last two CFPs have they beaten Alabama for the SEC titles.

 So, at least they’ve been in the position to do big things, but that’s sort of the problem.
 The style that’s been in place over the last several seasons has been just good enough to make Florida Outback/Citrus Bowl good, not College Football Playoff great.

 Florida is playing a style of football that, yeah, can beat LSU on the right day, but it can also give Vanderbilt a shot in each of the last two years and almost lose to Kentucky two seasons ago.

 And blown out by Alabama (twice), Florida State (also, twice), Michigan, and last year – in a when-this-doesn’t-work-it-really-doesn’t-work sort of way – Arkansas.

-This season, the receivers are good enough to do more with the passing game, and Feleipe Franks is a good enough quarterback – if he wins the gig from Luke Del Rio and Kyle Trask – to grow into a superstar who can open the attack up a lot more.
+This season, the receivers are good enough to do more with the passing game, and transfer Malik Zaire or Feleipe Franks will open up the attack up a lot more.